-There are many other forms of psychological therapy, such as CBT, Mindfulness, MBT and counselling.
+There are many other forms of psychological therapy, such as and Cognitive Behaviour Therapy (CBT), Mentalisation-based therapy (MBT), Mindfulness and Counselling.
 These tend to be shorter, less intensive treatments that may be more focussed on helping to manage problems and feelings.
-They can achieve good results and can be very helpful to many people.Some may then go on to have psychoanalytic therapy if they wish to establish deeper self-understanding.
+They can achieve good results and can be very helpful to many people.
+Some may then go on to have psychoanalytic therapy if they wish to establish deeper self-understanding.